abubaker-cs/TheShoeStore/README.md

 navigation features.

-I went beyond the project's initial requirements and extended the scope of project by implementing Room Database, Recyclerview, ViewPager2 for Slideshow and integrated a 3rd party library to show circular progress bar with animation.
+I went beyond the project's initial requirements and extended the scope of project by implementing advance features, such as Room Database, Recyclerview, ViewPager2 for Slideshow and integrated a 3rd party library to show circular progress bar with animation.

 This project consists of mainly a single MainActivity and multiple Fragments consist of seven screens.